 How To "Go With Grace" During Life's Transitions

-I have created a fictional business executive named Grace.
+I know a business executive named Grace.
 She's seasoned.
 She's smart.
-She's worked for great companies.
-She's steadily risen through the ranks.
-She goes 'all in' and is 110% committed to the company.
-And she's been given the chance to "pursue other opportunities" several times.
+She does yoga.
+She calls herself an 'intrapreneur'.
+She only knows how to be 'all in' and is always 110% committed to anything she takes on.
+And she's been given the chance to "pursue other opportunities" more than once.

-As you probably have already figured out, Grace is not a totally made up person as she is based on personal experiences from transitions I did over the course of my 30+ year career.
-I know first-hand that exiting a company will be the most terrifying and the most liberating experience you have (get) to face in your professional career.
-But there is life after (insert company name here).
+As you may have guessed, Grace looks a lot like me and how to "Go With Grace" is based on my transition experiences over the course of my 30+ year professional career.
+I know first-hand that exiting a company will be the most terrifying and liberating experience you have (get) to face.
+But have hope ... because I guarantee that there is life after (insert company name here).